Victims of shooting recalled as loving, kind-hearted, heroic

 “I feel really sorry for all those families, because these things aren’t supposed to happen.
 I feel sorry for the family of even the person who did this thing,” he said.

-Jesus Hernandez’s former wife, Sarah, said waiting to find out what happened Wednesday was torturous, and she tried to channel her former husband's logic and calm.
+Jesus Hernandez’s former wife, Sarah, said waiting to find out what happened Wednesday was torturous.
+She tried to channel her former husband's logic and calm.

 TAPTEJDEEP SINGH: